RESOURCES & TIPS FOR MILITARY VETERANS AT BEL-REA INSTITUTE

 Please contact Stasi Bottinelli, Bel-Rea’s Financial Aid Manager and Veteran’s Affairs (VA) Certifying Official with any questions/concerns about your Department of Veteran’s Affairs Education Benefits Programs.
 303-751-8700 x241; firstname.lastname@example.org

 Please contact your local VA Medical Center – they provide a wide range of support services to our students who are active duty military Veterans and their dependents.
-Benefits can include medical/dental treatment, counseling/mental health services, GI Bill/education/training support, disability, vocational rehabilitation/employment, pension, life insurance, home loan guaranty, dependant/survivor benefits, and burial benefits.
+Benefits can include medical/dental treatment, rabies vaccinations, counseling/mental health services, GI Bill®/education/training support, disability, vocational rehabilitation/employment, pension, life insurance, home loan guaranty, dependent/survivor benefits, and burial benefits.

 - Main VA Website: www.va.gov.